 - Email marketing.
-One of the most accessible ways for new Shopify stores to create value for their customers.
+One of the most accessible ways for new Shopify stores to create value for their customers is using outreach emails.
 Set up attractive leads, email journey automations, cart abandonment emails and offers to have a well-rounded email marketing strategy from the start.

 - Social media.
 An incredible playground for branding and staying in touch with your clients, social media is at the forefront of Shopify store promotion.

 - Organic channels.
 While it takes a minute to create and execute an organic growth strategy, its long-term value to the success of your Shopify store is immense.